 In the event an employee accepts other employment with the Corporation prior to the date of a position elimination or reduction in force, the employee will not be eligible for severance pay.
 If an employee is rehired after separation, he or she may be required to reimburse the severance pay on a pro rata basis, based on whether the total number of weeks on severance pay was more than the number of weeks in which the employee was not employed by the Corporation.
 The method of repayment will be considered on a case-by- case basis.
 Further, an employee will be considered to have voluntarily resigned and will not be eligible for severance pay if he or she rejects NeighborWorks America's offer of employment within the same commuting area and pay classification prior to involuntary separation.

 The Corporation entered into severance agreements with four employees during 2016.
-As a result, these agreements include payments totaling \$88 to be made in 2017.
+As a result, these agreements include payments totaling \$88 that were paid in 2017.
+The Corporation did not enter into severance agreements in FY 2017.

 13. Subsequent Events